davep/davep.github.com/content/posts/2015/2015-06-22-chromeos-file-manager-got-better.md

 [my watch did](/2015/06/20/moto360-updated.html)!).
 For all I know this has been there a while and it's the first time I've noticed.

-No mater how long it's been there, it's really rather handy.
+No matter how long it's been there, it's really rather handy.
 I've already been able to hook it up to my Dropbox account, there's an SMB filesystem handler (that I've not had a chance to test yet) and an sftp service (which I have tested and seem to work well enough for my needs).
 There's more too:

 ![Handlers for all](/attachments/2015/06/22/Screenshot 2015-06-22 at 16.48.52.png#centre)